wakeupnemo/polymarket-research/STATE.md

 - raw / reference / state / features / reports directory separation.

 ### Repository workflow
-A minimal GitHub-centered workflow is now established:
+A minimal GitHub-centered workflow is established:
 - the GitHub repository is the source of truth for code,
 - the Debian server runs the checked-out repo,
 - ChatGPT Project files are used for persistent context,